-Glutamate is the primary excitatory neurotransmitter in the brain, and the nucleus accumbens, which is involved in reward and reinforcement, has previously been implicated in alcohol misuse.
+Glutamate is the primary excitatory neurotransmitter in the brain, and the nucleus accumbens, which is involved in reward and reinforcement, has previously been implicated in

 The authors believe that TC-G 1008's effect on alcohol consumption may be due to changes in the levels of excitation and inhibition in the nucleus accumbens.

 "The study highlights the importance of using cross-species approaches to identify and test relevant drugs for the treatment of alcohol use disorder."

 The next phase, of course, is to examine this mechanism in humans.
 Already, the researchers are studying brain tissue from individuals with AUD.